FreshRSS/FreshRSS/README.md

 6. Advanced configuration settings can be seen in [config.default.php](./config.default.php) and modified in `data/config.php`.
 7. When using Apache, enable [`AllowEncodedSlashes`](http://httpd.apache.org/docs/trunk/mod/core.html#allowencodedslashes) for better compatibility with mobile clients.

-More about installation and server configuration can be found in [our documentation](https://freshrss.github.io/FreshRSS/en/admins/02_Installation.html).
+More information about installation and server configuration can be found in [our documentation](https://freshrss.github.io/FreshRSS/en/admins/02_Installation.html).

 ## Automated install
 * [![Install on Cloudron](https://cloudron.io/img/button.svg)](https://cloudron.io/button.html?app=org.freshrss.cloudronapp)